With A Tweet, PM Modi Sets Tone For His Meeting With Justin Trudeau: 10 Points

 Cooperation on counter-terror measures is expected to be a key area of focus in the duo's meeting

-New Delhi: Prime Minister Narendra Modi tweeted a welcome to Justin Trudeau this evening - five days after the Canadian Prime Minister and his family landed in India.
-The two leaders are expected to have a bilateral meeting tomorrow.
+New Delhi: Prime Minister Narendra Modi tweeted a welcome to Justin Trudeau last evening - five days after the Canadian Prime Minister and his family landed in India.
+The two leaders are expected to have a bilateral meeting today.
 Since Saturday, the Trudeaus toured the country amid talk of snub by the political establishment over what's seen as Canada's soft stance on Sikhs who demand Khalistan.
-Today, in a major diplomatic snafu, a Khalistani terrorist was found to have been invited by Canadian High Commissioner Nadir Patel for a dinner in Delhi.
+Yesterday, in a major diplomatic snafu, a Khalistani terrorist was found to have been invited by Canadian High Commissioner Nadir Patel for a dinner in Delhi.

 "I hope PM @JustinTrudeau and his family had a very enjoyable stay so far.
 I particularly look forward to meeting his children Xavier, Ella-Grace, and Hadrien.
 Here is a picture from my 2015 Canada visit, when I'd met PM Trudeau and Ella-Grace," Prime Minister Narendra Modi tweeted.

-At Friday's bilateral meeting, PM Modi and Mr Trudeau are expected to focus on trade, defense, civil nuclear cooperation, space, tackling climate change energy and education.
+At Friday's bilateral meeting, PM Modi and Mr Trudeau are expected to focus on trade, defence, civil nuclear cooperation, space, tackling climate change energy and education.

 Cooperation on counter-terror measures is also expected to be a key area of focus in view of India's concerns over Sikh radicalism in Canada.